 If you wish to transfer all or part of your ROW to another person/entity, this is called an Assignment.
-The person who wants the ROW Grant (Assignee) must apply to BLM using a form SF-299 (also see the Forms section of the ROW website).
+The person who wants the ROW Grant (Assignee) must apply to BLM using a form SF-299.
 The proposed Assignee fills out questions 1-6, and 12 and provides the form to the local BLM office.
-In addition, the ROW Grant holder (Assignor) must sign a document agreeing to the assignment, and the proposed assignee must sign a statement agreeing to be bound by the terms and conditions of the grant (see Assignment Statements in the Grant Administration section of the ROW website).
+In addition, the ROW Grant holder (Assignor) must sign an Assignment Statement agreeing to the assignment, and the proposed assignee must sign the statement agreeing to be bound by the terms and conditions of the grant.